Search

 • build an individual leadership development plan, which includes a leadership project

-Frequently Asked Questions about the Water Leadership Program
+Frequently asked questions about the Water Leadership Program

-What sort of participants joined the WLP?
+What sort of participants join the WLP?

 This program targets non-executive leaders in the water sector.
 Program participants play a variety of leadership roles, but are all team leaders.
 Some also lead cross boundary project teams, while others lead teams of staff.
 Some more senior participants are also preparing for executive roles.